-ABOVE AND BEYOND (not required and unassessed-for fun)
+ABOVE AND BEYOND (neither required nor unassessed - for fun)

 - Read and watch Cormac McCarthy's The Road.
 How is the book different from the movie? - Read Aldous Huxley's Brave New World and consider how Huxley's dystopian exploration of the future aligns with or diverges from what Quinn suggests humans must do to survive and thrive.